jrsacher/jrsacher.github.io/e1b/review.md

 + In reality, this is an oversimplification -- nothing is black and white

 ### Algorithms again
-+ If you have to create one, be _EXTREMELY_ precise
++ Again, if you have to create one, be _EXTREMELY_ precise
   + Note: "precise" does not equal verbose
   + Simple is generally better/easier

 ## Internet Technologies